Sakura-IT/SonnetAmiga/README.md

 The following components are *not* licensed under MIT:

 - Parts of `ppcfunctions.p` contain code reassembled from original WarpOS.
 This is the only file that contains offending code.
 Even though Sam Jordan agreed on code reuse, copyright on this code is held by Haage & Partner.
 This file should be rewritten to avoid potential legal disputes.
 See issue #2 on GitHub.
-- The low level WarpOS debugger (all files in `wosdb` directory) is copyright Frank Wille.
-The author has granted permission for inclusion in SonnetAmiga project, but anyone willing to further modify or use wosdb code (especially for commercial purposes) should contact the author first.
+- The low level WarpOS debugger and the disassembler vdappc (all files in `wosdb` and `vda` directories) are copyright Frank Wille.
+The author has granted permission for inclusion in SonnetAmiga project, but anyone willing to further modify or use the code (especially for commercial purposes) should contact the author first.
 - The bogomips program by Jeff Tranter is based on a Linux kernel code, therefore we assume it is covered by GNU GPL license.

 # Disclaimers